kakavi/metabase/docs/users-guide/05-visualizing-results.md

 While tables are useful for looking up information or finding specific numbers, it's usually easier to see trends and make sense of data overall using charts.

-In Metabase, an answer to a question can be visualized in a number of ways:
+In Kenga Analytics, an answer to a question can be visualized in a number of ways:

 - [Number](#numbers)
 - [Trend](#smart-numbers)